 Laura Schwartz is a Ph.D. student in the Music Composition and Theory at the University of Pittsburgh, studying with Mathew Rosenblum.
 The music Laura writes explores indeterminacy as vulnerability, noise floors, electric fans, and egg shakers.

 Born in Cincinnati, Ohio, she grew up in a much warmer place: Carlsbad, California.
-She attended the University of California, Davis (B.A. in music 2013) studying with Laurie San Martin, Sam Nichols, and Ross Bauer.
-Laura completed her Masters in Music Composition from Illinois State University (M.M.
-2015) studying with Martha C. Horst and Roy D. Magnuson.
+She attended the University of California, Davis (B.A. in music 2013).
+Where she studied with Laurie San Martin, Sam Nichols, and Ross Bauer.
+She attended Illinois State University (M.M. in composition 2015) and studied with Martha C. Horst and Roy D. Magnuson.

 Laura’s music was performed during the Oregon Bach Festival Composer’s Symposium (2014), the Oregon Symposium of Graduate Musicians (2015), Nief Norf festival (2015), and the Yarn/Wire Institute (2016).
 She was artist in residence with the University of Pittsburgh Department of Physics and Astronomy (2016), culminating in System Cooling, an illustrated set of six miniatures for clarinet, baritone saxophone, violin, and double bass.
 In 2017, she won The Margert Blackburn and Dead Elf awards for her string quartet Wreathes (2017).
 In 2018, her collaboration with animator Shayna Schwartz, An Anatomical Study on Escape (2017) for ensemble and live-processed projection—— commissioned by Kamratōn ensemble for their She Scores 2018 concert series— will premiere.
 Currently, she is collaborating with Los Angeles Percussion Quartet on a new piece for their 2018 Composer Initiative.